SFLScientific/PipCheckAction/README.md

-Ensure that versions are specified in pip requirements files
+Ensure Versions in Pip Requirements Files
 ------------------------------------------------------

-# Purpose
+## Purpose

-A GitHub action to check the pip requirements file.
+Implement a GitHub action that checks the pip requirements file.

-## Requirements file validity
+### Behavior
+The GitHub action runs in a docker container that executes the Python script `main.py`.
+If the check fails for any reason, the script will terminate with a non-0 exit code, triggering the GitHub workflow to fail.

+### Requirement File Presence

-If a pip requirements file is present, we ensure that all versions are specified.
-The requirements file should sit at the root of the repository and may be named
+Currently, the job fails unless exactly one requirements file is present.
+The file should be in the root of the repository and may be named
 * requirements.txt
 * requirement.txt

+This conforms with the location of the file in the SFL template.
+If the project does not require the requirements file, the action can be ignored or disabled.

+### Requirement File Validity
+If a pip requirements file is present, we ensure that all versions are specified.
 An example of a valid file is

 ```